mendix/docs/content/refguide/sap/sap-leonardo-connector.md

 The ML Foundation Trial is not added automatically to your quota.
 Therefore, you need to add it manually.

-1. Go to the SAP Cloud Platform Cockpit for your account.
+1. Go to the SAP Cloud Platform cockpit for your account.

 2. Choose the **Entitlements** and choose the *ML Foundation Trial* entitlement.